sumon-ohid/Sumon-ohid/README.md

 # Hi, I'm Sumon!

 ## 🚀 About Me
-I'm a 42 Vienna Student...
+I'm a Student @42 Vienna

 ## 🔗 Links